scala/docs.scala-lang/glossary/index.md

 Functions may take zero to many _parameters_.
 Each parameter has a name and a type.
 The distinction between parameters and arguments is that arguments refer to the actual objects passed when a function is invoked.
 Parameters are the variables that refer to those passed arguments.

 * #### parameterless function
-A function that takes no parameters, which is de- fined without any empty parentheses.
+A function that takes no parameters, which is defined without any empty parentheses.
 Invocations of parameterless functions may not supply parentheses.
 This supports the [uniform access principle](#uniform-access-principle), which enables the `def` to be changed into a `val` without requiring a change to client code.

 * #### parameterless method
 A _parameterless method_ is a parameterless function that is a member of a class, trait, or singleton object.